ARMmbed/mbed-os-5-docs/docs/quick-start/quick-start-cli-debug.md

 ## Exporting to a desktop IDE

-To debug using a desktop IDE such as Keil uVision, IAR or Eclipse, use the `mbed export` command to generate project files.
+To debug using a desktop IDE such as Keil uVision or Eclipse, use the `mbed export` command to generate project files.

 For example, for a K64F and Keil uVision: